A special forcefield

 - Lead and other heavy metals don't work for a beam at the energies the LHC produces.
 They use a 10-ton rod of graphite and move the beam around so it doesn't melt it.

 - Fusion occurs at such high temperatures that, to contain the (generally isotopes of) hydrogen undergoing fusion, you use a magnetic field to keep that superheated fuel away from the walls of the reactor.
-Fusion reactors have been built and have been run, but the energy required to create, sustain, and contain the reaction has so far been greater than the energy it has been possible to generate.
+Fusion reactors have been built and have been run, but the energy required to create, sustain, and contain the reaction has so far been greater than the energy it has been possible to generate (except for fusion bombs, which are obviously impractical for any application that doesn't involve Stuff Blowing Up).

 - Even smaller devices like fusors found in many colleges, which usually cannot produce net energy, require a massive amount of shielding.
 In these cases, though, it's less a matter of the released plasma or superheated fuel being an issue, and more a concern about releasing hard X-rays and fast neutrons bouncing around should the lead glass break.

 - However, said magnetic fields not only contain the reaction, they also create the high pressure environment needed for the reaction to occur.
 Unlike fission, which left to its own will cascade and must be controlled with, yes, control rods, fusion requires a precise environment in term of pressure and temperature.
 Should the fields fail, then the fusion reaction will simply cease.
 In other words, if you lose containment, you don't get a boom: the reactor shuts down.
 Radioactive byproducts of the reaction may still leak out though, depending on how the reactor is engineered.
 The plasma itself may not instantly cool down either and might pose a threat to nearby objects.